Computability and Language Theory

 Compare offerings and share your lists with others.

 This program will explore what computers can do, how we get them to do it, and what they can't do.
 It is designed for advanced computer science students and students with an interest in both mathematics and computer science.
-The program covers topics in formal computer languages, computability theory, artificial intelligence, and programming language design and implementation.
-Students will also study a functional programming language, Haskell, learn the theoretical basis of programming languages, and do an in-depth comparison of properties and capabilities of languages in the four primary programming paradigms: functional, logic, imperative, and object-oriented.
+The program covers a selection of topics in formal computer languages, computability theory, functional programming, algorithms, artificial intelligence, machine learning, or programming language design and implementation.

 This offering will prepare you for careers and advanced study in:

 On a space-available basis 4-, 8-, or 12-credit enrollment options are possible for students planning to focus on only one, two or three threads of the program, such as students with a strong mathematical background but little programming experience or students with little mathematical background but strong programming experience.
 As with the 16-credit option, students joining the program in winter must have course work or experience equivalent to prior fall quarter work for each appropriate thread of study.

 Computer Science Foundations program or a strong mathematical background with two quarters of computer programming.
 Students with a strong mathematical background but little programming experience will be accepted in variable credit options.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.